All Episodes

 Nothing.

-Because he's he's he's he's perfected the art of appearing as not governing.
+Benghazi wasn't his fault because he's perfected the art of appearing as not governing.

-He's still, even though he's been president for six years, he still has been able to position himself as somebody as a victim of all this, and he's fighting real hard to fix it.
+He's still, even though he's been president for six years, He still has been able to position himself as somebody as a victim of all this, and he's fighting real hard to fix it.

 He's working very hard, but there's all these powerful forces aligned against him.

-These Republicans in Congress and nobody, all they're doing is hating, and they won't help.
+These Republicans in Congress, and nobody, all they're doing is hating and they won't help.

 And nobody's working with him, and they can't get anything done.